 “transforming Christmas from a sacred festival into a family feast.”

 The Ghost Club

-Dickens was interested in the extra-ordinary in his teenage years and had an early interest in mesmerism (which later became known as hypnotism) along with the growing appreciation of spiritualism, which he often sought to find rooted in scientific fact.
-While he did not become as fascinated with spiritualism and seances as other authors like Sir Arthur Conan Doyle he often included accurately reported stories of ghostly apparitions in magazines he edited.
+Dickens was interested in the extraordinary in his teenage years and had an early interest in mesmerism (which later became known as hypnotism) along with a growing appreciation of spiritualism, which he often sought to find rooted in scientific fact.
+While he did not become as fascinated with spiritualism and seances as other authors like Sir Arthur Conan Doyle, he often included accurately reported stories of ghostly apparitions in magazines he edited.